 Place down a Workbench and make sure it's covered and protected from the elements.
 Use our Valheim Workbench guide to help you with this!
-With the Workbench you can repair broken tools and weapons for free, so build one as soon as possible!
+With the Workbench you can repair broken tools and weapons for free, so build one as soon as possible.

-Learn where to look for resources and food
+Learn where to look for resources

 Everything in Valheim has certain criteria for spawning into the world.
 Beyond just wood and stone, one of the first major resources you'll need to gather is Flint.
-Make sure you read Jake's guide on where to find Flint in Valheim, because that's a good example of how everything spawns in particular areas of the map.
+Make sure you read our guide on where to find Flint in Valheim, because that's a good example of how everything spawns in particular areas of the map.